beckamcnally/refactoring-Horiseon-site/README.md

 ## Description

-This repository is for the purposes of refactoring code to make it more accessible for the fictisious marking company, Horiseon.
-Horiseon would like their page to be more accessible to more poeple to again a larger reach.
-With this goal I have refactored the code to meet accesibilty standards.
+This repository is for the purposes of refactoring code to make it more accessible for the fictitious marking company, Horiseon.
+Horiseon would like their page to be more accessible to more people and have a more extensive reach.
+With this goal, I have refactored the code to meet accessibility standards.

 [Visit the deployed Site](https://beckamcnally.github.io/refactoring-Horiseon-site/)